kunhwiko/pennify/README.md

 ### How to run the client
 1. In the directory with client.py, run "python client.py 34.228.194.115 55353"
+2. Enter "l" or "list" to receive a list of available songs; "p" or "play", followed by a song number, to play a song; "s" or "stop" to stop playing the current song; or enter "quit", "q", or "exit" to leave the client.

 ### How to connect to the EC2 instance:
 1. The server should already be running on an EC2 instance
-2. In the event that it isn't, run "ssh -i ec2/login2.pem ubuntu@ec2-34-228-194-115.compute-1.amazonaws.com" to enter the EC2 instance
+2. In the event that it isn't, run "ssh -i login2.pem ubuntu@ec2-34-228-194-115.compute-1.amazonaws.com" to enter the EC2 instance
 3. When inside the EC2 instance, run "cd pennify".
-If the pennify directory exists, continue to step 5.
-4. If the pennify directory doesn't exist, clone it from this repository.
 5. Inside the pennify directory, run "python server.py 55353 music"
 6. The server is now running on EC2
 7. Use ctrl \ to exit the server